Shade4/CEHv13-Notes/Syllabus/Module-06-System-Hacking/01-password-cracking.md

 Password cracking is where "gaining access" almost always starts.
 A password is the cheapest, most universal authentication mechanism in existence — which also makes it the single most attacked one.
 Before touching any tool, it helps to understand *what* is actually being attacked: not the password itself, but the way an operating system stores and checks it.

-> **Lab scope note:** every command below assumes an isolated lab you own or are explicitly authorized to test (a home AD lab, a CTF box, a HackTheBox/TryHackMe target).
-Running any of this against systems you don't have written authorization for is a crime in most jurisdictions.

 ---

 ## 1. How Windows Stores and Checks Credentials